DhananjayAshok/VLM_Grounding/README.md

 3. Meta dictionary hashing to save parameter values to a unique string

 To get started, use this template to create a new repo

+#TODO:
+Do selective prediction on OKVQA.
+What we are identifying is whether linking has failed.
+But training on the synthetic set then the probe can notify you to failures.
+ZeroShot on an outside task.